 Similarly, we saw participants stymied by maps that didn’t contain clear textual pointers to the information in table format.

-The results of research like this can have a profound positive effect on content writers and the whole team.
+The results of research like this can have a profound and positive effect on content writers and the whole team.
 Instead of accessibility being a list of technical checkpoints, the team now thinks about the people they are trying to serve.